c-w/gutenberg/ReadMe.md

 The functionality provided by this package includes:

-- Downloading Etexts from Project Gutenberg
+- Downloading etexts from Project Gutenberg
-- Removing headers and footers from Etexts
+- Removing headers and footers from etexts
-- Organizing meta-data about the Etexts in a database
+- Organizing meta-data about the etexts in a database